aica-technology/network-interfaces/README.md

 - The binding sockets always have a URI like `*:port` whilst the connecting sockets need to provide the complete address version (`0.0.0.0:port` if on localhost or `hostname.network:port` if on bridge network).

-### Note on python bindings
+### Note on the Python bindings

-The python bindings require an additional step of sanitizing the data when sending and receiving bytes.
-To illustrate this, an example code is provided here.
+The Python bindings require an additional step of sanitizing the data when sending and receiving bytes.
+To illustrate this, an example is provided here.

 ```python
 # First a server and a client is connected